jgabaut/invil/README.md

       ```
   - [x] Refuse the experimental kern when running with `--strict`
     - The original implementation is not ready to support this extension.

-  These features are experimental and subject to change.
-  To enable them, add `--features="anvilCustom"` to your build/install command.

   - [x] Use "custom" kern to support project with arbitrary build scripts
     - Example usage (make sure this is in your `stego.lock`):
       ```toml